jsong060/VoiceRemoteApp/README.md

 # VoiceRemoteApp

-Android Studio + Arduino ESP32 based project for Hack the Hill Hackathon event held in University of Ottawa between March 3-5, 2023.
+Android Studio + Arduino ESP32 based project for Hack the Hill Hackathon event held in University of Ottawa between March 3-5, 2023, with the task of completing one or more of the challenges within 36 hrs.

 ## Table of Contents
 - [Participated Challenges](#challenges)